1. Why is Philips Respironics recalling certain devices?

 5. Will affected devices be repaired or replaced?

-Once we receive further information from Philips Respironics on its repair/replacement program, we will contact our patients and clients regarding their devices to ensure the appropriate settings of their new or repaired equipment and to assist them throughout this process.
+As we receive further information from Philips Respironics on its repair/replacement program, we will contact our patients and clients regarding their devices to ensure the appropriate settings of their new or repaired equipment and to assist them throughout this process.

 6. When will I receive my new device?
 When will my device be repaired?